top of page

 Social and Emotional

 As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
-If a child displays behavioural needs a graduated approach to support them will be put in place.
+If a child displays behavioural needs, a graduated approach to support them will be put in place.
 In some instances this may result in an Individual Behaviour Plan (IBP) being developed alongside the child and parents to identify the specific issues, put relevant support in place and set targets.

-As an attachment aware school all staff are trained in restorative approaches, forming an important part of dealing with behavioural incidents in school.
+As an attachment aware school, all staff are trained in restorative approaches, forming an important part of dealing with behavioural incidents in school.
 This approach is embedded into our Behaviour Policy and enables us to provide the best support and guidance for our children.
 To view our Behaviour Policy please click here: School Policies

 How we can support your child with medical, social and emotional needs